- COPD (chronic obstructive pulmonary disease) definition and facts

 - Other therapies for this health condition may include antibiotics, mucolytic agents, oxygen, endurance exercises, and yoga.

-- Surgery for COPD may include bullectomy, lung volume reduction or lung transplant.
+- Surgery for COPD may include bullectomy, lung volume reduction, or lung transplant.

 - Prevention or lowering the risk factors for chronic obstructive pulmonary disease includes avoiding the causes and irritants (for example, smoking) or vaccines that protect the lungs from infection (for example, the flu and pneumococcal vaccines).

-What is the definition of chronic obstructive pulmonary disease (COPD)?
+What is chronic obstructive pulmonary disease (COPD)?